BCIT-LTC/conversion-guide/README.md

 ## For developers

-To work on the project, you will need to run [Docker Compose](https://docs.docker.com/get-docker/).
+To work on the project, get [Docker Compose](https://docs.docker.com/get-docker/).

 1. Create an issue describing the intended change
 1. Create a merge request and a branch prefixed with either *feat/* or *fix/*.